 The Edinburg bypass of U.S. 281 opened to traffic in 1980 as the first project to upgrade the corridor in Hidalgo County to limited access standards.

-Interstate 69C was approved at the AASHTO meeting on November 15, 2012 for a 13.5 mile section of the U.S. 281 freeway within Hidalgo County.
-The route initially ended a half mile north of the U.S. 281 junction with FM 2812, where the pre-existing freeway transitioned into an at-grade divided highway.3
+Interstate 69C was approved for a 13.5 mile section of the freeway along U.S. 281 within Hidalgo County by the American Association of State Highway and Transportation Officials (AASHTO) on November 16, 2012.
+The route initially ended a half mile north of the U.S. 281 junction with FM 2812, where the pre-existing freeway transitioned into an at-grade divided highway.4

 A ceremony was held on July 15, 2013 in Pharr for the signing of both IH 2 and IH 69C on the same day a similar event took place in McAllen for IH 2 and IH 69E.

 The Texas Transportation Commission approved another 4.5 miles of IH 69C on November 20, 2014.
 The section runs north from the previous freeway end to FM 490.
-Approved by the Administrator of the FHWA, this designation became official during Fall 2015, following formal notification that work was completed bringing U.S. 281 to Interstate standards.4
+Approved by the Administrator of the Federal Highway Administration (FHWA), this designation became official during Fall 2015, following formal notification that work was completed bringing U.S. 281 to Interstate standards.5